ScorpionResponse/dotfiles/README.md

 # Purpose #

-I wanted a place to store my dotfiles.
+I wanted a place to store my dotfiles for stuff.

 # License #